schoeberl/one-way-shared-memory/usecases/README.md

 ## Abstract

 The number of cores (CORES) is defined from the NoC configuration (2x2, 3x3, etc.).
-It is derived from the speciffic configuration such as FOURNODES_N.
+It is derived from the specific configuration such as FOURNODES_N.
 Each core has one set (at least) of TX and RX TDM slots for communicating (i.e., sending and receiving one word/flit to/from each of the other cores) with the other cores.
 Additionally, each core has a number of buffers (MEMBUF) such that a message of several words/flits is transmitted in what is called a TDMROUND.